-At this point, you or someone you know has probably been targeted with an ad from MasterClass — the online learning platform that launched in 2015 and now has 82 classes led by famous experts including Kelly Wearstler, RuPaul, and Steph Curry.
-While we never really thought about signing up before (we, luckily, get to pick the brains of these people for our day jobs), with so many people taking this forced time at home to learn new things, we’ve been wondering: Is now the time to enroll?
+At this point, you or someone you know has probably been targeted with an ad from MasterClass — the online learning platform that launched in 2015 and now has more than 85 classes led by famous experts, including Kelly Wearstler, RuPaul, and Steph Curry.
+While we never really thought about signing up before (we, luckily, get to pick the brains of these people for our day jobs), with so many people using this extended period of time spent at home to learn new things, we’ve been wondering: Is now the time to enroll?

-To find out, we spoke to nine people (from bloggers, to writers, to founders of tech companies), who together have taken some 20 classes, about their experiences.
-There are a few things they told us in general about all of the offerings, which are broken down into categories like film and TV, business, culinary arts, and more (one pupil describes as “like a cross between Netflix and a TED Talk”).
-Each class, which can run anywhere from two to five hours, is broken down into a number of five- to 25-minute lessons, which the brand says you can rewatch at any time.
+To find out, we spoke to 17 people (from bloggers, to writers, to founders of tech companies), who together have taken some 40 classes, about their experiences.
+There are a few things they told us in general about all of the offerings, which are divided into categories like film and TV, business, culinary arts, and more (one pupil describes the curriculum as “like a cross between Netflix and a TED Talk”).
+Each class, which can run anywhere from two to five hours, is broken down into a number of 5- to 25-minute lessons, which the platform says you can rewatch at any time.
 When it comes to “supplies,” like with any class, the folks we talked to say a notebook and pen might come in handy but that you don’t need them, because every class comes with a document from its instructor recapping the main takeaways.
 Another thing all these people told us: While the classes can go into great detail, they all start at a beginner level, making them great for anyone with a casual interest in topics they normally don’t engage with in their everyday lives.

 The best MasterClasses on entertainment